 - In two batches, pulse the cauliflower florets in a food processor until the size of couscous.* (Makes 7 to 8 cups uncooked riced cauliflower.)

-- Add the coconut oil, coconut milk, scallions, turmeric, and salt to an extra-large cast iron skillet or a wok and heat over medium-high.
+- Add the coconut oil, coconut milk, scallions, turmeric, salt, and pepper to an extra-large cast iron skillet or a wok and heat over medium-high.
 Add the riced cauliflower and cook while stirring until golden brown, about 12 minutes.